-Religions in India
+Religions of India

 Visit the Religions in India Photo Gallery

 Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of program director) and graduate standing for graduate students.
 All students must be in clear academic standing.
 Students must also satisfy any additional prerequisites described under the individual course listings.
-Final authority over enrollment rests with the Director of International Education and the Religions of India Director.
+Final authority over enrollment rests with the Director of International Programs and the Religions of India Director.